mistakia/nano-community/docs/introduction/why-it-matters.md

 <small>_Note: without decentralization, Nano would not maintain this quality_</small>

-### The importance of zero-fees
+### The importance of feeless

+Any amount of value lost during a transfer creates friction.
+Thus, a feeless medium of exchange would be feeless.

-The lower the fee, the more accessible and useful it will be.
+The lower the friction (i.e. fee), the more accessible and useful it will be.
 High fees disproportionately impact the less fortunate and limit use cases.

-Nano has no fees making it inclusive to all and useful in ways that were not previously possible.
+Nano is feeless making it inclusive to all and useful in ways that were not previously possible.

 ### The importance of instant settlement